OpenSILEX/phis-docs-community/docs/data.md

 ![add-data-choose-provenance](img/add-data-choose-provenance.png)

-As stated above, one can also (but it is not mandatory) link one or several documents to the dataset provenance (e.g. files describing the data collection method or user manuals supplied by the manufacturer of the equipment used for the data collection).
+As stated above, one can also (but it is not mandatory) link one or several documents to the dataset provenance (e.g. files describing the data collection method, the drone path, computation scripts or user manuals supplied by the manufacturer of the equipment used for the data collection).

 ### Finalize a dataset import